- Group Tours

 - Australia (02) 8006 4411

 Kanpai!
 That's what you will likely hear when walking into an izakaya or pub.
 Whether it be with friends, co-workers, or superiors, saying cheers is an important custom of drinking in Japan.
 To avoid being overwhelmed by the many kinds of alcoholic beverages to choose from, take a look at the list below before your trip to Japan.
-We have listed not only descriptions of the different drinks but also sake terms, famous breweries, popular distilleries, and related destinations where you can learn more about Japanese drinks.
-We also include a stop at a Sake museum during our Japan tours between Kyoto and Tokyo.
+We have listed not only descriptions of the different drinks but also sake terms, but also famous breweries, popular distilleries, and related destinations where you can learn more about Japanese drinks.
+Enjoy a visit to a Sake Brewery or Museum during our fully-guided line of Japan Tours between Kyoto & Tokyo.

 Brewed from rice, sake has been enjoyed for centuries in Japan, and although it's been overtaken in terms of consumption by beer and shochu (distilled grain liquor) in recent years, it is still regarded by most Japanese people as the national drink.
 Indeed, what is called 'sake' in the West is more commonly known in Japan as nihonshu - the 'drink of Japan'.